MileHacker Logo

 • Guided Tours:

-Guided tours, like jeep safaris, are highly recommended for exploring the desert parts of Wadi El Gemal National Park.
+Guided tours, like jeep safaris, are strongly suggested for exploring the desert parts of Wadi El Gemal National Park.

 • Photography Tips:

 For Dolphin House, aim for early morning trips.
 For a chance to see sharks at Elphinstone, plan your trip for specific seasons (October-January for Oceanic White Tips).
-An underwater camera is useful.
-The golden hour (sunrise or sunset) provides the best light for photographing desert landscapes in Wadi El Gemal.
+An underwater a photo camera is useful.
+The golden hour (sunrise or sunset) provides the best light for photographing arid scenery in Wadi El Gemal.
 Port Ghalib is best photographed in the evening when lights illuminate the marina.

 • Less Crowded Times:

 Choose smaller, less crowded dive boats.
-Early morning departures generally mean fewer people at the sites.
+Early morning departures generally mean fewer people at the locations.
 For beaches, venture slightly away from the main resort areas for more seclusion and quiet.

 • Access Restrictions:

-Access to some dive sites is restricted to preserve the delicate marine environment.
+Access to some dive sites is limited to safeguard the delicate marine environment.

 Underwater Macro